What are disabilities and what accommodations may a student receive?

-Any student with a diagnosed qualified disability should register with the NYU Moses Center for Students with Disabilities for reasonable academic accommodations.
+Any student with a diagnosed qualified disability should register with the NYU Moses Center for Student Accessibility for reasonable academic accommodations.
 After students register and are approved for classroom accommodations, faculty members will receive a notice letter via email.
 When you receive the email, please follow the instructions to log onto the faculty portal, view the student’s accommodation letter, and confirm receipt.
 You may also view a full list of accommodation letters for your courses through the portal.
 For more information about using the portal, please visit the Moses Center’s online tutorials.

 Exam Accommodations, Extensions, and Absences

 If a student’s academic accommodations include (1) recommended leniency with absences or (2) recommended leniency with assignment extensions, please discuss with your student to generate a reasonable agreement on an assignment extension and/or absences.
-The ARC Assistant Director, Tong Jin (email@example.com) is available to help determine what is reasonable and appropriate.
+The ARC Director, Tong Jin (email@example.com) is available to help determine what is reasonable and appropriate.

 What if a student requests an accommodation which I feel is not appropriate for my course?

 If you have questions about a particular accommodation, please contact the ARC Director, Tong Jin, at firstname.lastname@example.org, or the Moses Center at email@example.com to discuss your concern.

 What should I do if I suspect that a student may have a disability and might be eligible for accommodations through the Moses Center?